mikerapa/GoFileWatcher/README.md

                      make the watcher non-recursive.`

 ### Menu System
-If application starts with a folder path specified on command line, the application will start watching the specified folder without displaying the main menu.
+If the application starts with a folder path specified on command line, the application will start watching the specified folder without displaying the main menu.
 The main menu will display if a path has not been provided.
 You can return to the main menu by pressing Enter at any time.
 File events are not displayed while the menu is active.